A Clockwork Orange

 - A Clockwork Orange and the Critics

 A Clockwork Orange on stage:

-Despite this humble view of his play, Burgess did put extra work into his ‘authoritative rendering’, turning it into a musical production.
-The songs fit with the raucous tone of the novel, converting the Nadsat into gleeful and celebratory lyrics.
-Here is one example, sung by a chorus of droogs, from the play’s opening:
+Despite this apparently modest view of his play, Burgess put a large amount of additional work into his ‘authoritative rendering’, turning the novel into a musical production.
+The songs are sometimes at variance with the raucous tone of the novel, converting the tone of the piece from dystopia to low comedy and farce.
+This number is sung by the chorus of droogs in the play’s opening scene:

 What’s it going to be then, eh?